SSWConsulting/SSW.People.Profiles/Steven-Andrews/Steven-Andrews.md

 Steven moved into the System Administration space 3+ years ago to get a better understanding of the end to end communication required between servers and applications, this has given him a wholistic overview for design considerations when implementing new infrastructure.

-An outgoing, self motivated person who is currently working towards improving his programming skills to assist in automating Networking and System Administration processes.
+An outgoing, self motivated person who is currently working towards improving his programming skills to assist in automating Networking and SysAdmin processes.

 Currently Certified with: